 The Department of Public Infrastructure consists of five divisions; water, wastewater, highways engineering and cemeteries.

 The water and wastewater divisions are both enterprise funds and are successfully self supported through sewer and water fees.
 (Water and Sewer Fees)

 The highways and engineering divisions are general fund obligation and are funded through the City’s tax levy.

-The primary focus & responsibilities of the Department’s five divisions are listed under their separate categories.
+The primary focus & responsibilities of the Department’s divisions are listed under their separate categories.